ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Assess existing processes: participants roles, team meetings, decision making, leadership style
 - Have a framework for deciding how decisions get made.
 Not all decisions should be made the same way (good insight for me)
   - E.g. We may need to alter team meetings.
 Make meetings smaller and more focused
 - Two key decision making approaches "consult and decide" and "build consensus".
 Separating information gathering from evaluating and reaching closure, is consult and decide.
-When you seek both information and seek buy-in from everyone, then it’s build concesndus.
+When you seek both information and seek buy-in from everyone, then it's build consensus.
   - NTS: I think I typically lean towards consult and decide, but this might be a blind spot
 - Rules of thumb:
   - Decisions that bias winners and losers, highly decisive, sharing losses and pain, are best made by the leader